Jamie12341324/monster-records/README.md

 ![button tag](assets/images/images-for-readme/error12.PNG)
 ---
 # problem 13
-I needed a link from the book now button to the booking-form page but the a link made the text on the button blue and highlighted
+I needed a link from the book now button to the booking-form page but the <a> (anchor tag) link made the text on the button blue and highlighted
 ---
 ![button with a tag and highlighted blue text](assets/images/images-for-readme/error13.PNG)